SestoAle/DeepCrawl/README.md

 1. Open the folder ```DeepCrawl-Unity``` with Unity Editor;
 2. Download ```TensorFlowSharp```
 plugin [here](https://s3.amazonaws.com/unity-ml-agents/0.5/TFSharpPlugin.unitypackage)
 and import it in the project.
-More information at CAMBIAre (link unity ml-agents);
+More information at [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents);
 3. Close and re-open the editor;

 ### Prerequsites